Helen Sinton1

 MotherJane Wight (cir.
 1783 - Sep 1858); (Jane is assumed to be Helen's mother despite Helen's death cert saying her mother was Helen - esp. given Walter's known preference for the bottle)2

-Helen Sinton died on 12 Jan 1883 at Maxton, ROX, SCT; Dist 798 cert #1 reads: Helen Wight (married to Walter Wight, farmer), d.
+Helen Sinton died on 12 Jan 1883 Maxton, Roxburghshire; Dist 798 cert #1 reads: Helen Wight (married to Walter Wight, farmer), d.
 1883 January 12th, 1hr 15min am Maxton, 62 yrs.
 Father Peter Sinton farm steward dec., Mother Helen m.s.
 Wight dec.
 Of head calculus 3 yrs, suppurating ulcer (illegible), informant Walter Wight, husband, present.

 Memorium card reads: In affectionate remembrance of Helen Sinton the beloved wife of Walter Wight, who died at Maxton on Fri 12th Jan 1883 aged 62 years.
 Interred in Maxton Churchyard.
 Her end was peace.
 Much we loved thee, much we mourn?
 Our joys on earth with thee are o'er.
 Oh why should we in anguish weep, Thou art not lost but gone before"

-Helen appeared on the census of 30 Mar 1851 with Walter Wight at Maxton, ROX, SCT, enumerated as Walter, 31, b Maxton, carter & farmer of 20 ac, wife Helen 31 b Chesters.
+Helen appeared on the census of 30 Mar 1851 with Walter Wight Maxton, Roxburghshire, enumerated as WIGHT: Walter, 31, b Maxton, carter & farmer of 20 ac, wife Helen 31 b Chesters.
 Children: Elizabeth 7, Jane 9, William, 5 all scholars, Helen 3, Peter 10 mths, all b Maxton.5

-The census of 7 Apr 1861 showed Helen with her husband Walter, their sons William and Peter, their dtrs Hellen, Elisabeth, Margaret, Isabella and Beatrice at the West End Farmhouse, Maxton, ROX, SCT, household enumerated as Walter, 44 b Maxton, farmer 20 acres & carter, wife Helen 42 b Southdean.
-Children, all b Maxton: Elisabeth, 17, William 15 farmer's son ag lab, Helen 13, Peter 10, Margaret 8, Isabella 6, Beatrice T 4 (place detail from Harry, although he only implies this was from this census).11,12
+The census of 7 Apr 1861 showed Helen with her husband Walter, their sons William and Peter, their dtrs Hellen, Elisabeth, Margaret, Isabella and Beatrice at the West End Farmhouse, Maxton, Par. of Maxton, ROX, SCT, household enumerated as WIGHT: Walter, 44 b Maxton, farmer 20 acres & carter, wife Helen 42 b Southdean.
+Children, all b Maxton: Elisabeth, 17, William 15 farmer's son ag lab, Helen 13, Peter 10, Margaret 8, Isabella 6, Beatrice T 4 (place detail from Harry, although he only implies this was from this census.)11,12

 Family